+In November 2016, we entered into a sales agreement with Cowen and Company, LLC, or Cowen, pursuant to which Cowen acted as our agent in connection with sales of our common stock from time to time under an "at-the-market" equity facility.
 In April 2017, we sold 635,000 shares of our common stock at a weighted average price per share of \$31.50, for aggregate gross proceeds of approximately \$20.0 million.
 We paid underwriting discounts and commissions of \$0.6 million, and we also incurred expenses of \$0.1 million in connection with this sale.
-The shares were sold through Cowen pursuant to a sales agreement with them dated November 2, 2016.
-As of the date of this report, we may offer and sell additional shares of our common stock having an aggregate offering price of up to approximately \$55.0 million from time to time through Cowen pursuant to the sales agreement.
+In October 2018, we terminated the at-the-market sales agreement with Cowen without having sold any additional shares of common stock.